r-nikhil/instaconsult/README.md

 8)/accepted_project/id.
 GET Give project id there, I will retrieve project details.
 9)/deadline_project.
 GET Give project details of all the open projects available.
 10)/deadline_project/id.
 GET Give project id there, I will retrieve project details.
+11)/create_profile_client.
+PUT.
+See schema/code for all the details you have to give in json.

 The code quality now is very poor since being a novice I am experimenting with various methods.
 I dont want to waste time on write beautiful/easy to read code as of now.Once atleast a few modules are neatly working, I will organise stuff into libs, use redbeans, make functions.
 Please bear with this for sometime.
 Any doubt in the code, please PM me.